auraphp/Aura.Dispatcher/README.md

 What happens is this:

-- The dispatcher finds the 'blog' dispatchable object, sees that it is a closure, and invokes it with the params.
+- The _Dispatcher_ finds the 'blog' dispatchable object, sees that it is a closure, and invokes it with the params.

-- The dispatcher examines the result, sees the result is a dispatchable object, and invokes it with the params.
+- The _Dispatcher_ examines the result, sees the result is a dispatchable object, and invokes it with the params.

-- The dispatcher examines *that* result, sees that it is *not* a callable object, and returns the result.
+- The _Dispatcher_ examines *that* result, sees that it is *not* a callable object, and returns the result.

 ## Refactoring To Architecture Changes

-The dispatcher is sympathetic to the idea that some developers will begin with micro-framework architectures, and evolve over time toward a full-stack architecture.
+The _Dispatcher_ is built with the idea that some developers may begin with a micro-framework architecture, and evolve over time toward a full-stack architecture.

 At first, the developer uses closures embedded in the params: